instrumentisto/opendkim-docker-image/README.md

     This way is convenient if you need only few changes to default configuration, or you want to keep different parts of configuration in different files.

 2. Specify __whole configuration__.
-    Put your configuration files (`opendkim.conf`) in `/etc/opendkim/` directory, so fully replace the default configuration file provided by image.
+    Put your configuration file `opendkim.conf` into `/etc/opendkim/` directory, so fully replace the default configuration file provided by image.

     ```bash
-    docker run -d -p 25:25 \
+    docker run -d -p 8891:8891 \
                -v /my/custom.conf:/etc/opendkim/opendkim.conf:ro \
            instrumentisto/opendkim
     ```